gregvw/legendre_swig/README.md

-legendre_swig implements the evaluation of a legendre polynomial series on a 1D set of points
+legendre_swig will consist of a number of Legendre spectral methods to ultimately be implemented on a GPU

-The aim is to parallelize the code to use OpenMP and later OpenCL
+Currently it consists of the single method legendreEval which evaluates a Legendre series at one point

+Last update: Tue Jan  7 19:34:46 MST 2014